CheckTheDog/Fantasy-Brawl/README.md

 - Particle collisions and damage, player death
 - Cameras inside map bounds and fixed to players
 - Players spawning position and full reset at new game
-- UI transition improvement (black quad at the back of the screen)
 - Scores (kills + winner) in code
 - Music Plays
 - Improved Sprite Ordering